 This sort of anisotropic diffusion can be very effective, but, depending on the image, it may also smear out edges that do not have large differences between them.
-An example of this limitation can be seen in Figure 9.1

-As we can see, after 100 iterations, some of the boundaries between similar shades of grey have smeared unevenly.
-You may still have to look closely to see it.
-This can be counteracted somewhat by further decreasing the σ value, but if we have random noise throughout the image, this will not remove it.
+An example of this limitation can be seen in Figure 1.1 we have random noise throughout the image, this will not remove it.
 If we have random static in the image, we can remove this using a modified version of the filter.
 Instead of measuring the rate of change in the picture in each direction, we change each point according to whether or not any of its adjacent points have roughly the same value it has.
 This is called a minimum-biased filter.
 This sort of trick is especially good for removing isolated pixels that are different from those around them.
-A very simple way to do this is by taking the average of the two smallest differences between each pixel and its eight neighbors and using that in place of g in the difference scheme above.
+A very simple way to do this is by taking the average of the two smallest differences between each pixel and its eight neighbors and using that in place of gin the difference scheme above.
 Along the boundaries, we do not have 8 neighbors for each pixel, but we can get by by just using the pixels we have and eliminating the other terms in the difference scheme, just as we did before.
 This will make it so that points that neighbor points of similar value will not be changed, while points that do not match their surroundings will be faded to become more like the points surrounding them.
 This does not have the same symmetrical diffusion as the other scheme, i.e. if one pixel changes, it does not necessarily change its neighboring pixels by the same amount.
 As long as you leave $\lambda \leq \frac{1}{4}$ and you have scaled the pixels to have floating point values between 0 and 1, the scheme will still remain within its minimum and maximum bounds, since the tendency is always to move points closer to the values of their neighbors.
 To demonstrate the action of such a filter, we make changes to random pixels in the color version of the same photo and use both filters to remove the noise we have added.
 Below, we include an example where we have added noise to the color version of that same picture, then used a minimum-biased filter to diminish the noise and the original filter to smooth what remains.